NetApp/harvest/docs/configure-zapi.md

 ### Filter

-This guide provides detailed instructions on how to use the `filter` feature in ZapiPerf.
+This guide provides instructions on how to use the `filter` feature in ZapiPerf.
+Filtering is useful when you need to query a subset of instances.
+For example, suppose you have a small number of high-value volumes from which you want Harvest to collect performance metrics every five seconds.
+Collecting data from all volumes at this frequency would be too resource-intensive.
+Therefore, filtering allows you to create/modify a template that includes only the high-value volumes.

 #### Objects (Excluding Workload)

 In ZapiPerf templates, you can set up filters under `counters`.
 Wildcards like * are useful if you don't want to specify all instances.
+Please note, ONTAP Zapi filtering does not support regular expressions, only wildcard matching with `*`.

-For instance, to filter Volume performance instances by instance name where the name is `NS_svm_nvme` or contains `Test`, use the following configuration in ZapiPerf `volume.yaml` under `counters`:
+For instance, to filter `volume` performance instances by instance name where the name is `NS_svm_nvme` or contains `Test`, use the following configuration in ZapiPerf `volume.yaml` under `counters`:

 ```yaml
 counters: